kacgrzes/expo-template/COMPONENTS.md

 * React Native SVG \*

-- copy as svg from figma design
+- copy element as svg from Figma design
 - go to https://react-svgr.com/playground/
 - select "React Native" on the left
 - copy code for react native